Gifts of Securities, Real Estate or Property

 Appreciated Securities allow you to support Duquesne while receiving a charitable deduction and possibly avoiding capital gains taxes.
 See our Stock Transfer Instructions for more details.

-Personal Property: You may wish to give personal property, such as instruments for the Mary Pappert School of Music, rare books for the library, technical equipment for our labs, or valuable collections for the Tamburitzans.
+Personal Property: You may wish to give personal property, such as instruments for the Mary Pappert School of Music, rare books for the library, or technical equipment for our labs.
 Tax treatment for a personal property gift differs depending on whether the gift's use is related or unrelated to Duquesne's exempt purpose.
 The IRS requires an appraisal for personal property gifts worth $5,000 or more.
 All proposed gifts of personal property must be evaluated by our Gift Acceptance Committee, and a Deed of Gift completed, before they can be accepted.